SPINAL ARACHNOIDITIS & SSD BENEFITS

 Spinal arachnoiditis is a painful condition that occurs from inflammation of the arachnoid membrane.
 This membrane surrounds the spinal cord nerves.
 It can become inflamed from various causes such as back surgery and infections.
 Additionally, inflammation can be caused by herniated discs, nerve damage, or spinal injuries.

 Most cases of arachnoiditis occur in the lumbar spine and cause chronic pain in the lower back and legs.
-Additional symptoms include numbness and tingling in the hands or feet, loss of bladder or bowel control, and sexual dysfunction.
+Additional symptoms include numbness in the hands or feet, loss of bladder or bowel control, and sexual dysfunction.
 It can also cause difficulty sitting and standing for more than a short time.

 Spinal arachnoiditis is a rare condition.
 Studies show that it affects a small percentage of the population.
 For example, it usually affects 1 in 100,000 individuals.
 However, it is important to understand that the low number of people who report condition might be due to the fact that it is difficult to diagnose.
 Additionally, many people do not have access to health insurance or a doctor and so those cases go unreported.